 - Adolescent Depression – brief screen: Concerned about my teen's mood?

 - Depression: Feeling sad, down, or empty?

-- Eating Disorder: Afraid of gaining weight or concerned about eating habits?
+- Eating Disorder: Afraid of weight gain, worried about eating habits?

-- Posttraumatic Stress Disorder: Troubled by traumatic events?
+- Posttraumatic Stress Disorder: Troubled by past shocking, painful events?

 Following are other free, anonymous online self-tests:

 Altruism: Altruism Quiz - Greater Good Science Center – Find out if you are a giver or a grinch.

 Emotional Intelligence: Emotional Intelligence Quiz - Greater Good Science Center – How good are you at reading facial expressions?